 Anyway, on the eve of the holiday that celebrates love, the night was ripe with frustration, stress, and anger.
 Red and pink were plastered all over every display as we entered the store.
 The three opened registers were clogged with people who had armfuls (or basket fulls) of Red-40 colored confections.
 A lady who was walking out of the store yelled at a minuscule little toddler that was trying to keep up with her mom.
 She was wearing tiny suspenders and she had a fro easily twice the size of her actual head.
 She was holding a box of Mike and Ikes like they were the last ones in the whole world.
 When the little girl didn’t move, the mom open hand slapped her on the back of the head.
-The mom defiantly glared at us when she caught us staring.Anyway, on the eve of the holiday that celebrates love, the night was ripe with frustration,… Click To Tweet
+The mom defiantly glared at us when she caught us staring.Anyway, on the eve of the holiday that celebrates love, the night was ripe with frustration, stress, and anger.
+Click To Tweet

 “If any all ya’ll wanna’ say somethin’ about me disciplinin’ my kid,” she bobbed her head defiantly, “just say it!”

 We didn’t say it.
 We kept walking.
 Plates…